oasis-tcs/odata-specs/lib/README.md

 # Node.js modules for generation of OASIS documents

 This folder contains several Node.js modules that generate OASIS specification documents (in Markdown, HTML and PDF) from a plain-text source.
-The source documents are Markdown files with MathJax formulas (in TeX-like notation like `$p_1,…,p_n$`) and additional preprocessing (see [this folder](../odata-data-aggregation-ext) for an example:
+The source documents are Markdown files with MathJax formulas (in TeX-like notation like `$p_1,…,p_n$`) and additional preprocessing (see [this folder](../odata-data-aggregation-ext) for an example):

 - Section and example numbers and references to them are expressed in the Markdown source as follows:
   ```